2019 Bali United F.C. season: September–December

 As the match against Persipura on 1 September was postponed due to riot in Jayapura, Bali United started their September with the first match in the second half of the season as they away to Bhayangkara.
-Goalless draw became the final outcome of this match when one shots each from Ilija Spasojević and Stefano Lilipaly hit the crossbar.
+Goalless draw became the outcome of this match when one shots each from Ilija Spasojević and Stefano Lilipaly hit the crossbar.
 It also ended their eight winning streak.
 A goal from Melvin Platje earned Bali United a 1–0 win six days later, at away to the defending champions Persija.
 TIRA-Persikabo's defeat a day after meant the win for Bali United was enough to bring them a 10-point lead at the top of the table.
 Bali United's unbeaten streak nearly ended when Persebaya led 1–0 until in the 88 minute, before a free-kick from captain Fadil Sausu leveled and maintained their lead at the top of the table.
 They finished September with a narrow 2–1 win over 10-man Kalteng Putra after former Bali United's player I Gede Sukadana receive a second yellow card at the end of the first half.
 A header from Platje and Spasojević scored from penalty spot, extend their lead at the top of the table with 12 points and their unbeaten streak to 12 match.

 After nearly three weeks off due to match postponement and international breaks, Bali United started their October horribly as their 12 unbeaten streak came to an end when they were destroyed by Borneo six goals without reply at Segiri where Lerby Eliandry, Renan Silva (2), Terens Puhiri (2), and Rifal Lastori scored the goals for the home team.
 This big lost also set their worst record defeat in their history so far.
 Bali United managed to rise from a painful defeat with a landslide 3–0 victory against Badak Lampung four days later.
 A free-kick goal from captain Fadil and brace from Spasojević gave them an 11th win at home this season.
 The five-goals drama came in the 3–2 victory over Barito Putera.
 Penalty from Spasojević leveled the score after Barito's goal inside the 10th minute.
 Willian Pacheco's header from Paulo Sérgio's corner kick made the score 2–1 before the half time whistle.
 Sérgio again made the assist from corner kick as Platje scored the third goal of Serdadu Tridatu.
 Rizky Pora managed to narrowed the score to 3–2 via counterattack.
 This result maintained their 100% win at home and their lead at the top of the table.
 Their perfect record at home this season came to an end as Persela equalized after Platje scored in the first half and Pacheco was red carded.